Who is Queen Bee on The Masked Singer?

 Is Queen Bee Nicola Roberts?

-Many followers have been fully constructive they’d cracked the code and it was actually, Nicola Roberts they have been listening to.
+Many followers had been utterly optimistic they’d cracked the code and it was actually, Nicola Roberts they had been listening to.

 The previous Ladies Aloud star isn’t any stranger to the stage and it was clear Queen Bee was a assured performer.